SAEONData/Open-Data-Platform/README.md

 ## Adapters

 An adapter (e.g. [ODP-API-CKANAdapter](https://github.com/SAEONData/ODP-API-CKANAdapter)) consists
-of a class that inherits from `odp.lib.adapters.ODPAPIAdapter`, along with a corresponding `-Config` class that inherits from `odp.lib.adapters.ODPAPIAdapterConfig`.
+of a class that inherits from `odpapi.adapters.ODPAPIAdapter`, along with a corresponding `-Config` class that inherits from `odpapi.adapters.ODPAPIAdapterConfig`.
 These classes should be defined in a module (or modules) located under an `odpapi_adapters` namespace package in the adapter project directory.
 The adapter is enabled by installing it into the same Python environment as the ODP API, and setting the applicable `ROUTER.ADAPTER` environment variable(s) for router(s) that should use the adapter.

-The adapter class contains methods that fulfil adapter calls as defined in one or more `odp.routers.*` modules.
+The adapter class contains methods that fulfil adapter calls as defined in one or more `odpapi.routers.*` modules.
 The adapter's config class should define an environment variable prefix (e.g. `'FOOBAR_ADAPTER.'`), and may define additional settings as needed, which will also be automatically loaded from the environment at startup.